How Much Should I Spend on Google Ads to Get Results?

 Your Google Ads budget also depends on what you want to achieve.
 Let’s think about your end goal:

-• Lead generation: Are you looking to generate leads?
-Maybe you’re a local dentist trying to get people to sign up for teeth whitening.
+- Lead generation: Are you looking to generate leads?
 Lead generation campaigns often require higher budgets because they target potential clients who are ready to take action.
 You might need to spend $50 per day to get a solid number of leads.

-• Website traffic: If your goal is to drive traffic to your website, you can probably budget less.
-For example, a local flower shop might want more people to visit their site for tips on flower care.
-You might spend $15-20 per day.
+- Website traffic: If your goal is to drive traffic to your website, you can probably budget less.

-• Sales conversions: If you’re trying to get actual sales, the budget will vary depending on the value of what you’re selling.
-A furniture store promoting a sale on dining sets might need to allocate $40-50 per day.
+- Sales conversions: If you’re trying to get actual sales, the budget will vary depending on the value of what you’re selling.

 Why This Matters: